Nolan Cromwell

 Nolan Neil Cromwell (born January 30, 1955) is an American former professional football player who was a safety for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Kansas Jayhawks, where he earned All-American honors.
 Cromwell played for the Rams from 1977 through 1987 and was named to the Pro Bowl in four consecutive years, 1980 through 1983.
 He played on the Rams' 1979–1980 Super Bowl XIV team.
 He became a coach and was the Rams' wide receivers coach from 2010 to 2011.

-Early years
+Early life

-Cromwell played in the town of Ransom, Kansas while attending Logan High School as a freshman, helping the basketball team win a state championship.
-When his family moved to Ransom, Cromwell earned the nickname the "Ransom Rambler" while attending Ransom High School as a standout in football, basketball and track.
+Cromwell was born in Smith Center, Kansas.
+He eventually played most of his high school sports career in the town of Ransom, Kansas.
+He attended Logan High School as a freshman, where he helped the basketball team win a state championship.
+After his family moved to Ransom, Cromwell earned the nickname the "Ransom Rambler."
+While attending Ransom High School Cromwell was a standout in football, basketball and track.
 He was a national AAU junior champion in the decathlon, a three-time state champion in track and earned consensus All-State honors in football and basketball.
 He was named the Wichita Eagle's high school football player of the decade for the 1970s.